icinganalysis/icinganalysis.github.io/content/basics/ice_shapes.md

 difficult to see, the pilot may not be able to quickly recognize that it is occurring.
 It can be difficult to remove since it can spread beyond the deicing or anti-icing equipment, although in most cases, it is removed nearly completely by deicing devices.

-Aircraft features smaller than wings, such as engine components, antennas, and air data probes, generally have a high collection efficiency, regardless of drop size, and can have ice accreations that are a large fraction of the feature size.
+Aircraft features smaller than wings, such as engine components, antennas, and air data probes, generally have a high collection efficiency, regardless of drop size, and can have ice accretions that are a large fraction of the feature size.

 ![Figure V-13.
 BASIC FORMS OF ICE ACCRETION ON TURBO-JET GUIDE VANES.](/images%2FModern%20Icing%20Technology%2FFigure%20V-13.png)
 _From ["Modern Icing Technology" (1952)](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/7990/bad2682.0001.001.pdf?sequence=5)_

-Ice shape can be related to the calculated freezing fraction ("relatively slow freezing"):

->Clear ice (or glaze ice) is a glossy, clear, or translucent ice formed by the relatively slow freezing of large, supercooled water droplets.
-Clear icing conditions exist more often in an environment with warmer temperatures, higher liquid water contents, and larger droplets.

 Ice shapes on swept wings can have complex "lobster tail" shapes:

 ![Common Research Model, CRM, in the Icing Research Tunnel](/images%2FNASA%2FIRT%20CRM%20ice.png)
 _from "Glenn Research Center Icing Research Tunnel Facility Overview" [www1.grc.nasa.gov](https://www1.grc.nasa.gov/facilities/irt/)_

 For liquid water to freeze, heat must flow out of the water.
 A term for the amount of heat is the ["Latent Heat of Fusion"]({filename}Nomenclature.md#latent-heat).